kasun07/SQL-Project01/starting_with_questions.md

 **Question 4: What is the top-selling product from each city/country?
 Can we find any pattern worthy of noting in the products sold?**

-Assume - I assumed top-selling product means product_quantity.
+Assume - Top-selling product means product_quantity.
 In other hand, we can calculate the top-selling prodjuct from the total cost of the ordered quantity and unit price(product_quantity * unit price)

 SQL Queries: